MoSync/MoSyncDoc/docs/sdk/cpp/examples/mograph/index.md

 MoGraph is a C++ library for creating 3D graphs and diagrams.

 MoSync SDK comes with three example applications that show how to use this library.
 These applications are described below.
 All these example apps come bundled with the MoSync SDK download.
+The examples are found in the MoSync SDK installation in the /examples/cpp folder.
+For how to import the examples into your workspace, see [Importing the Examples](TEMPLATE_DOC_PATH/sdk/tools/guides/ide/importing-example-applications/index.html).

-To learn the basics, go to the [MoGraph Library guide](http://www.mosync.com/docs/sdk/cpp/guides/graphics/mograph/index.html) for a short tutorial.
+To learn the basics about MoGraph, go to the [MoGraph Library guide](http://www.mosync.com/docs/sdk/cpp/guides/graphics/mograph/index.html) for a short tutorial.

 ## MoGraphWave